 Hatching turtle along the Musquodoboit River (Photo by NCC)

 In the summer of 2017, the Nature Conservancy of Canada (NCC) announced the addition of two new conservation projects on the lower Musquodoboit River, near Musquodoboit Harbour.
-The new properties feature an additional 67 hectares (166 acres) of conserved land to help preserve important habitat for several species of at-risk turtles and migratory birds.
+The new properties feature an additional 67 hectares (166 acres) of conserved land.
+These conserved lands shelter important habitat for several species of at-risk turtles and migratory birds.

 NCC now protects 214 hectares (528 acres) on the Musquodoboit River.
-The area supports mature hemlock and softwood forest on steep, mossy hillsides, as well as intact floodplains, featuring an uncommon combination of black cherry and red oak trees.
-It’s one of the most untouched sections of the Musquodoboit River, which has, in many places, been altered by mining, forestry and agriculture.
+The area supports mature hemlock and softwood forest on steep, mossy hillsides.
+Its intact floodplains feature an uncommon combination of black cherry and red oak trees.
+It is one of the most untouched sections of the Musquodoboit River, which has, in many places, been altered by mining, forestry and agriculture.

-The area conserved by NCC on the Musquodoboit River connects to Nova Scotia’s White Lake and Ship Harbour-Long Lake Wilderness Areas, creating an extensive corridor ideal for wildlife.
+The area conserved by NCC on the Musquodoboit River connects to Nova Scotia’s White Lake and Ship Harbour-Long Lake Wilderness Areas.
+These conserved lands create an extensive corridor ideal for wildlife.
 The well-maintained Musquodoboit Trailway crosses the property, making it an accessible wilderness for hikers and cyclists.
 Along with these upstream properties, NCC has now conserved more than 1,500 acres (610 hectares) in the Musquodoboit Harbour area for wildlife habitat and for people to enjoy.